PactCoffee/sundown/README.md

 * Add to the change log (below)
 * Run `zat update` to build the app*

-*_The current config is set to update the test app.
+*_The current config (see `.zat`) is set to update the test app.
 Swap the id to the production app to update the production version._

 *Production App ID:* 75162
 *Test App ID:* 80833